-The only information that is required to be stored on the public register is that relating to regulatory action and remediation as specified in the Statutory Guidance.
+The only information that is required to be stored on the public register is that relating to regulatory action and remediation as specified in the Environmental Protection Act 1990 and Statutory Guidance.

-The contaminated land public register will be maintained at the offices of the Central

-Environmental Protection Team.
+The contaminated land public register will be maintained at the offices of the Environmental Protection Team.
 Members of the public will be able to view the register free of charge during normal office hours.
-Requests for copies of documents must be made to the Head of Public Protection and may be charged for.
+Requests for copies of documents must be made to the Service Head and may be charged for.